envytools/envytools/hwdocs/pm/nvc0-clock.rst

 .. todo:: VM clock is a guess
 .. todo:: memory clock uses two PLLs, actually

-The root clocks are set up in PNVIO area, VPLLs are set up in PDISPLAY area [see display/nv50/pdisplay.txt], the MPLLs are set up in PMCLOCK area, and the other clocks are set up in PCLOCK area.
+The root clocks are set up in PNVIO area, VPLLs are set up in PDISPLAY area, the MPLLs are set up in PMCLOCK area, and the other clocks are set up in PCLOCK area.

 .. _nvc0-pclock-mmio: